Ratua II: Geography

 Ratua II is bounded by Chanchal II CD Block on the north, Itahar CD Block of Uttar Dinajpur district covers a small stretch in the north east, Gazole CD Block and Old Malda CD Block on the east, English Bazar CD Block on the south and Manikchak CD Block and Ratua I CD Block on the west.

-Ratua II CD Block has an area of 101.29 km^{2}.
+Ratua II CD Block has an area of 101.29 km2.
 It has 1 panchayat samity, 8 gram panchayats, 124 gram sansads (village councils), 51 mouzas and 48 inhabited villages.
 Pukhuria police station serves this block.
 Headquarters of this CD Block is at Pukhuria.

 Left bank erosion of the Ganges upstream of the Farakka Barrage has rendered nearly 4.5 lakh people homeless in Manikchak, Kaliachak I, II and III and Ratua blocks over the last three decades of the past century.
 The worst hit area is between Bhutnidiara and Panchanandapore in Kaliachak II block.
 According to the Ganga Bhangan Pratirodh Action Nagarik Committee 750 km^{2} area was lost in 30 years in the Manikchak and Kalichak areas.